 2. Make sure modsecurity is setup correctly

-Note: If you have ASL installed you can skip this step.
+Note: If you have AP installed you can skip this step.

 3. Get the audit_log event ID for this event